gitlabhq/gitlab-recipes/install/centos/README.md

 Please read `doc/install/requirements.md` for hardware and platform requirements.

-This guide installs gitlab on a bare system from scratch using MySQL as the database.
+This guide installs GitLab on a bare system from scratch, using MySQL as the database.
-All Postgress installation steps are absent as they have not been tested yet.
+All Postgres installation steps are absent as they have not been tested yet.

 ### Important Notes